Rush Limbaugh here behind the Golden EIB microphone, the telephone number.

 Well, let me tell you something else they're saying.

-I'll give you two more areas I want to explore with you if you have to.
+I've got two more areas I want to explore with you if you have time.

 The third thing they're saying is you actually weren't trying to help Trump last night.